sergeylukin/chapp/README.md

 with this setup in mind, running migration from host machine will not work.
 As a workaround, before running migration (i.e. `npm run prisma:migrate my_migration_name`) modify `.env` file by modifying `DB_HOST` to `localhost` and then rolling it back after the migration process is finished.

+### Installing NPM packages and docker-compose

+For some reason, restarting dev env (e.g. `docker-compose up --build`) is not enough.
+What currently works for me is `docker-compose rm -f` right before starting the `docker-compose`.
+Any insights on whys and hows are welcome.